Nadia Halfway

 However, eating out every single day can be inconvenient, expensive, and sometimes tough on your stomach, especially if you’re visiting an exotic country and aren’t used to strong flavours.
 Moreover, finding the right places to eat without wasting time or money can be tricky.

-Here’s how to eat smart and on a budget while travelling by enjoying also amazing food experiences.
+Here’s how to eat smart and on a budget by enjoying also amazing food experiences during a trip.

 ⚠️Disclaimer: Some of the websites below are affiliate links or require a promo code for receving a discount.
 If you book through them or use my personal promo code at the time of subscription or reservation, I’ll earn a small commission (at no extra cost to you), and you’ll get a discount or a special promotion too.
 It’s a win–win!